ansys/pydpf-core/doc/source/user_guide/tutorials/mesh/index.rst

        This tutorial explains how to extract the models mesh from a result file

-    .. grid-item-card:: Read a mesh definition information
+    .. grid-item-card:: Read a mesh
-       :link: tutorials_read_mesh_metadata
+       :link: tutorials_read_mesh
        :link-type: ref
        :text-align: center

-       This tutorial explains how to access and read the mesh metadata information

-    .. grid-item-card:: Read a mesh structure
-       :link: tutorials_read_mesh_structure
-       :link-type: ref
-       :text-align: center

-       This tutorial explains how to access the data about the mesh structure (data about the elements, nodes, faces ...) so it can be manipulated.
+       This tutorial explains how to access the mesh data and metadata (data about the elements, nodes, faces ...).

     .. grid-item-card:: Get a specific part of a mesh
        :link: tutorials_get_specific_part_mesh